bryanbraun/bryanbraun.github.io/_pages/now.md

 ---
 title: What I'm doing now
+excerpt: A brief description of what I'm doing now.
+Freshly updated for 2019!
 permalink: /now/
 ---

 I'm at home in Dayton Ohio.
-The weather is getting colder every day.
+It's cold outside.
+I recently built a few snowmen with the kids.

 ## At Work